Signs Of Tramadol Abuse

-As one of the least potent opioid painkillers, many people believe tramadol is not addictive.
+As one of the least potent Opiates, many people believe Tramadol is not addictive.
 This false sense of security can lead some people to develop an addiction without even realizing it.

-It’s important to recognize the signs of tramadol abuse as early as possible to prevent an addiction from developing.
-External signs of tramadol abuse include:
+It’s important to recognize the signs of Tramadol abuse as early as possible to prevent an addiction from developing.
+Signs and side effects of Tramadol abuse include:

 - Pinpoint (very small) pupils

 Tramadol misuse or abuse has the potential to lead to severe adverse reactions, such as seizures.
 Seizures are most likely when large dosages are taken (usually 400mg or more daily), for extended periods of time.
 Seizures are also more common when Tramadol is taken with of antidepressants.